DhyanB/Open-Imaging/README.md

 ### Running the tests and benchmarks

-You'll need a JDK, `gradle` and `make`.
-Run `make` to list available commands.
-You'll see something like this:
+The included Gradle Wrapper requires JDK 17 or newer.
+Run `gradlew.bat build` on Windows or `./gradlew build` on macOS/Linux. `make` is optional; run `make` to list its convenience commands:

     Usage: make [target]